the dried blood sampling landscape: Michele Protti, PhD, on microsampling

 When dealing with cutting-edge approaches like microsampling, scientists should keep in mind that data integrity and results reliability must come at the first place.
 In order to obtain sound and robust features in terms of quali-quantitative results, methodical approach to validation and bridging studies is fundamental.

 Good result agreement between classical methods and newly developed ones will strongly corroborate their actual reliability when put into practice in the real world out of the laboratory.
 Also, I feel it is important to ‘convince’ the people who will have to implement such techniques, that microsampling is the ultimate way ahead to break free from obsolete and troublesome practices.

-The Work of Michele Protti, PhD, on Microsampling
+The Microsampling Work of Michele Protti, PhD

 - Michele Protti, Roberto Mandrioli, & Laura Mercolini.
 Tutorial: Volumetric absorptive microsampling (VAMS).
 Analytica Chimica Acta 1046 (2019) 32-47.